 St Edburg's CE Primary School

+What we teach, how we teach it and why we teach in the way we do – this is the lifeblood of our school.
 Threaded through this is the fundamental belief that every child matters, every adult matters and that we are united by a common purpose of enabling each member of our community to flourish.
 We want to be a school where every member thrives – they do well, they love learning, they have passion and integrity for making the world a better place.

 Our School Vision statement is taken from the message of the Angels to the Shepherds recorded in Luke’s gospel.
 Our curriculum must enable all pupils to contribute to the world and to know that they can make a difference to their own lives and the lives of others.
 In the current political and economic climate of 2021, our children face many uncertainties, fears and challenges.
 It can be argued that there is much to be afraid of including War, Poverty, Climate Change, Covid and fragile Mental health.
 Our curriculum must enable children to think deeply and to motivate them to work creatively to solve problems.

 We want our children to be aspirational learners who are motivated to learn and who love grappling with puzzles and problems!